 Hop on the famous Star Ferry (top deck if you can) across to Tsim Sha Tsui, located on the southernmost tip of Kowloon Peninsula in Hong Kong.
 It takes about 7 minutes to get across but if you want to save time, hop on the metro back.

-Your 24 hours hong kong itinerary wouldn’t be complete without a wander around the palm-tree lined waterfront and the avenue of the stars.
+Your 24 hour Hong Kong itinerary wouldn’t be complete without taking the palm-tree lined avenue of the stars.
 Window shop at the enormous flagship stores of the world’s top designers along Kowloon Park Drive or head to one of the fancy hotels for lunch on the water.

-These itineraries are always a bit ambitious so this may be all you have time for but if you’ve sped through these sites, squeeze in a visit to Causeway Bay for some retail therapy or to see the botanical gardens or the city’s resident pandas at the zoo.
+These itineraries are always a bit ambitious so this may be all you have time for but if you’ve sped through these sites, squeeze in a visit to Causeway Bay for some retail therapy or to meet the city’s resident pandas at the zoo.

 7pm : Best spot in HK for foodies and cocktail lovers